zTomz/To-Do-App/README.md

 Go to the Releases and install the app.apk file on your device.
 Your phone will show you everything after your click on the app.apk file.

+## Credits
+The design is by: Sarah Ballout, https://www.behance.net/gallery/134422939/To-Do-List-App-UI-Design?tracking_source=search_projects%7Cto%20do%20list